Viktor, Yulia feud holds key to EU deal with Ukraine

 Threats of retaliatory trade action from Russian President Vladimir Putin and his aides have drawn an angry response from Yanukovich's big-business backers and may have served only to convince him that the EU path is the one to take.

-And though the EU's formal position has still to crystallise, EU member states would still like him to free her before the watershed summit in Vilnius, Lithuania, on November 28-29.
+And though the EU's formal position has still to crystallize, EU member states would still like him to free her before the watershed summit in Vilnius, Lithuania, on November 28-29.

 A PROSECUTOR FIRED